Sreeya003/Cancer-data-analysis-with-Power-Bi/README.md

 **Project: Cancer and Deaths Data Analysis with Power BI**
 This repository contains code and resources for creating interactive Power BI dashboards to analyze cancer and deaths data from 1990 to 2019 (globally).
+We have filtered it from 2000-2019.

 **Data Source:**
 The data set is from Kaggle: Cancer and Deaths Dataset (1990-2019) Globally: https://www.kaggle.com/datasets/belayethossainds/cancer-and-deaths-dataset-19902019-globally